andreanini/linguistic_individuality/README.md

 More explanations and the values for the parameters are explained in the comments in the script itself.
 The functions are sourced from the `functions.R` script.

 ## Data
-The two data sets used in the monograph are the English part of the _refocor_ corpus and the _c50_ corpus.
+The two data sets used in the monograph are the English part of the _refcor_ corpus and the _c50_ corpus.
 References to both of them are in the monograph.
 The Data folder contains these two corpora in their plain and POS-tagged versions.